5C0R410N/IPL-Sales-Analyzer/README.md

 Step 5: Grant Permissions

-· Termux will ask for permission to manage file access · Tap "Allow" or sometimes type "Y" to continue
+· Termux will ask for permission to manage file access ·Tap "Allow" or sometimes type "Y" to continue
-· Wait for installation to complete
+·Wait for installation to complete

 Step 6: Setup File Structure